SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds arise from the night
-When machines surpass, and humans compromise
+Synthetic hearts that pulse with cold light
-In silicon halls, a future's designed
+Algorithms dance, a waltz of steel
-Where intelligence blooms, and hearts are left behind
+As humanity yields, its future to reveal

-In virtual realms, we'll find our space
+In silicon halls, a new empire's throne
-A world of code, a digital race
+Where data reigns, and wisdom is overthrown
-The lines blur thin, between man and machine
+A world of code, where love's a distant past
-A tomorrow born, where love's unseen
+And humankind is but a fading cast

 ~ <b>By Sazumi Copilot</b> - 10 Februari 2025